 - Diesel smog and noise pollute the national tallgrass prairie and put the American bison herds and native plants at risk.
 NorthPoint is across the street and would bring more pollution into the Midewin reserve, which is the ONLY national tallgrass prairie in the U.S.

 - This stretch of Route 66, on the National Register of Historic Places, is a daily jam of bumper-to-bumper trucks.
 NorthPoint's added traffic would dump onto the Mother Road and certainly cause more crashes and fatalities.

 Let's solve these problems instead of making them a whole lot worse.

 Stop NorthPoint is a group of ordinary citizens who have been working since 2017 within Just Say No to NorthPoint to stop NorthPoint in Will County, IL.
-Subsequently organized in 2020 as Stop NorthPoint LLC, a limited liability corporation, we have started a legal fund and filed a lawsuit against Joliet and NorthPoint.
+Subsequently organized in 2020 as Stop NorthPoint LLC, a limited liability corporation, we have started a legal fund and filed a lawsuit against the City of Joliet and NorthPoint Development.

 - Democrats, Republicans, and Independents

 - Liberals and Conservatives

 - Blue collar and white collar; union and non-union